Alvkuzin/IBSEn/README.md

 # IBSEn: calculates the IBS Emissivity for PSR B1259-63.

-IBSEn: IntraBinary Shock Emission n-not-meaning-anything is collection of Python scripts for processing, modeling, and visualizing observational data of the gamma-ray binary pulsar PSR B1259-63.
+IBSEn: IntraBinary Shock Emission n-not-meaning-anything is a collection of Python scripts for processing, modeling, and visualizing observational data of the gamma-ray binary pulsar PSR B1259-63.
 This project includes tools to handle observational data, compute intrabinary shock (IBS) emissivity: spectra and light curves, and fit theoretical models to light curves and spectra.

 ---